Planning a holiday this year? Think you could follow these Royal rules?

 Yes, you read that correctly.
 The Royals are known to travel with a bag of their own blood, in case of emergency.

-If there happens to be a medical emergency, and blood is in short supply, Queen Elizabeth and the family will always have some spare blood with them, just in case a transfusion is needed.
+If there happens to be a medical emergency, and blood is in short supply, King Charles and the family will always have some spare blood with them, just in case a transfusion is needed.
 Strange?
 We think so!

 Public displays of affection are very much discouraged when the Royals are in public.
-This ruke also seemingly applies to when they are travelling and carrying out Royal duties while in other countries.
+This rule also seemingly applies when they are travelling and carrying out Royal duties while in other countries.